-The outgoing filtering solution operates independently from the incoming email solution and is used to relay outgoing mail.
+Mail Assure's outgoing filtering solution operates independently from the incoming email filtering and is used to relay outgoing mail from your server, through Mail Assure and to the recipient.

 Requirements & Limitations